rameshjes/german/notes/README.md

 Sentence is Aktiv when: `Doer = Nominativ`

 Sentence is Passiv when:
-1. Does is not there or
+1. Doer is not there or
 2. Doer is at the end with a preposition "by"
 ---